-CSCI106N Introduction to Software & Web Development 3 Credits

-This is a survey course for both the Web Application and Software Development programs.
-This course will examine fundamental aspects of computing such as, the role of an operating system, the history of computers, computer data representation and the stored program concept.
+CSCI106N Introduction to Software & Web Development 3 Credits the history of computers, computer data representation and the stored program concept.
 The student is introduced to these concepts in order to form a foundation to be utilized and enhanced by other program-related courses.